-S&S - AM #4b Valley Fever The following recommendations were provided by the Environmental Protection Agency and refined through discussion with the California Department of Public Health (CDPH). • Prior to construction , provide information on causes, preventative measures, symptoms, and treatments for Valley Fever to individuals who could potentially be exposed through construction activities (i.e., construction workers, monitors, managers, and support personnel); • Continue outreach and coordination with the California Department of Public Health.
-In addition, reach out to county departments of public health to ensure that the above referenced information concerning Valley Fever is readily available to nearby residents, schools, and businesses and to obtain area information about Valley Fever outbreaks and hotspots; and, Provide a qualified person dedicated to overseeing implementation of Valley Fever prevention measures to encourage a culture of safety of the contractors and subcontractors.
-The individual should have the authority to adaptively manager the implementation of Valley Fever. cion/ Design/Reporting Monthly or as needed during construction and operation Authority/Contractor Authority/ Contractor At incorporation or completion of design/As needed during construction and operation At incorporation or completion of design/As needed during construction and operation Impact S&S #1 Impact AQ #1 Impact AQ #6 Accidents at Construction Sites Common Regional Air Quality Impacts During Construction Localized Air Quality Impacts During Guideway/Alignment Construction Localized Air Quality Impacts to Schools during Construction adaptively manage the implementation of Valley Fever prevention and effect change in coordination with the county Public Health Officer.
+The following recommendations were provided by the Environmental Protection Agency and refined through discussion with the California Department of Public Health Impact S&S #1 Accidents at Construction Sites (CDPH). • Prior to construction , provide information on causes, preventative measures, symptoms, and treatments for Valley Fever to individuals who could potentially be exposed through construction activities (i.e., construction workers, monitors, managers, and support personnel); Impact AQ #1 Common Regional Air Quality Impacts During Construction S&S - AM #4b Valley Fever Design/Construction/ Operation Design/Reporting Monthly or as needed during construction and operation Authority/Contractor Authority/ Contractor At incorporation or completion of design/As needed during construction and operation At incorporation or completion of design/As needed during construction and operation Impact AQ #6 Localized Air Quality Impacts During Guideway/Alignment Construction Provide a qualified person dedicated to overseeing implementation of Valley Fever prevention measures to encourage a culture of safety of the contractors and subcontractors.
+The individual should have the authority to Impact AQ #7 Localized Air Quality Impacts to Schools during Construction adaptively manage the implementation of Valley Fever prevention and effect change in coordination with the county Public Health Officer.
 This medical information will be maintained following applicable and appropriate confidentiality protections.
 Impact AQ #9 Localized Air Quality Impacts from HMF and MOWF Construction The following measures have been added to the requirements for the Construction Safety and Health Plans (CSHPs) regarding preventive measures to avoid Valley Impact S&S #1 Accidents at Construction Sites Fever exposure (Ch.
 3.11, Design Features, 3.11.6).
 The following shall be included in the existing design feature for Ch.
 3.11, "Safety and Security."
-Authority/ Impact AQ #1 Common Regional Air Quality Impacts During Construction S&S - AM #4c Valley Fever The Construction Safety and Health Plan shall include the following: 1.
-Train workers and supervisors on how to recognize symptoms of illness, and ways to minimize exposure, such as washing hands at the end of shifts; Design/Construction ion/ Design/Reporting Monthly or as needed during construction Authority/Contractor At incorporation or completion of design/As needed during At incorporation or completion of design/As Impact AQ #6 Localized Air Quality Impacts During Guideway/Alignment Construction 2.
-Provide washing facilities nearby for washing at the end of shifts; 3.
-Provide vehicles with enclosed, air conditioned cabs and make sure workers keep the windows closed.
-Equip heavy and operation Contractor construction and operation needed during construction and operation Impact AQ #7 Localized Air Quality Impacts to Schools during Construction equipment cabs with high efficiency particulate air (HEPA) filters; and, 4.
+Monthly or as needed during construction Authority/Contractor At incorporation or completion of design/As needed during At incorporation or completion of design/As needed during construction and operation Impact AQ #1 Common Regional Air Quality Impacts During Construction S&S - AM #4c Valley Fever Design/Construction/ Authority/ Impact AQ #6 Localized Air Quality Impacts During Guideway/Alignment Construction S&S - AM #4c , Provide washing facilities nearby for washing at the end of shifts; Provide vehicles with enclosed, air conditioned cabs and make sure workers keep the windows closed.
+Equip heavy Operation and operation Contractor construction and operation Impact AQ #7 Localized Air Quality Impacts to Schools during Construction equipment cabs with high efficiency particulate air (HEPA) filters; and, 4.
 Make NIOSH approved respiratory protection with particulate filters as recommended by the CDPH available to workers who request them.
 Impact AQ #9 Localized Air Quality Impacts from HMF and MOWF Construction